How FOL005 works

-The drug candidate FOL005 is a small peptide designed for hair growth regulation through topical administration with a unique proprietary formulation (Figure 4A).
+FOL005 is a unique and patented peptide designed for hair growth stimulation through topical administration with a unique proprietary formulation for application once daily (Figure 4A).

-The sequence is based on natural amino acids and was slightly modified to optimize the hair growth stimulating properties and binds specifically to neuropilin-1 (NRP-1), with a stimulating (agonistic) activity.
+The sequence is based on natural amino acids and was modified to optimize the hair growth potential and in order to ensure stability of the product for several years at room temperature.

-In 2004 the founders of Follicum among others prof. Anna Hultgårdh Nilsson discovered, in connection with research on arteriosclerosis, that a modified protein increased hair growth in mice.
+In 2004 the founders of Follicum, among others Prof. Anna Hultgårdh Nilsson discovered, in connection with research on arteriosclerosis, that a modified protein increased in preclinical models.
 The modified protein FOL005 was derived from the human glycoprotein osteopontin (OPN).
 OPN is an extracellular matrix glycoprotein with diverse immunomodulatory functions that has been associated with inflammation and fibrosis, but some publications also report OPN to be present in hair follicles in a hair cycle dependent manner.
-FOL005 has currently proof-of-concept in Phase IIa clinical study and a Phase IIb clinical study is planned.
+FOL005 has demonstrated proof-of-concept in a Phase 2a clinical study and has been tested in more than 300 persons suffering from hairloss.